How to Raise for DePIN in 2026 When VCs Got More Selective

 Structure your outreach:

-First touch (LinkedIn connection request or DM):
+First touch (LinkedIn connection request or X DM):

 "Hi [Name], noticed your [specific portfolio company] investment and your focus on [sub-sector].
 Building [your project], a [sub-vertical] DePIN for [asset type].
 We have [traction signal].
 Open to connect?"